Don’t let the rain spoil your tour

 There are more than 30 hours of videos and projections at Casa do Rio Vermelho.
 In other words, whatever the storm, however long it lasts, you’ll have something to do in this wonderful cultural facility in Salvador.
 There is so much to see and hear that it is impossible to know the entire history of the property and the couple of writers Jorge Amado and Zélia Gattai in just one visit.

-The environments maintain the property’s original characteristics and each room has projections with different subjects about the artists’ lives.
+The environments maintain the original characteristics of the property and each room has projections with different subjects about the lives of the artists.
 Learn more at this link.

 Address: R. Alagoinhas, 33 – Rio Vermelho, Salvador – BA, 41940-620